TLR1000/windclock_clientside/README.md

     font-size: 16px;
 }
 ```
-# Option: using a server-side proxy
+# Example: using a server-side proxy
 Create a server-side script in a language like Node.js, Python, PHP, etc., that handles the API request.
 This script will include the access key and make the request to the Google Apps Script endpoint.
 - Call the Server-Side Script from the Front-End: